On On_p: Conclusion: thoughts about

-With the first field $\phi_0$ thus constructed, we then use the same construction as for $On_p$ to construct all of $On_0$.
-Unfortunately, further analysis of $On_0$ would seem to be very difficult.
-We were able to obtain a nearly complete analysis of $On_p$ below the first transcendental, mostly because all elements below $[\omega^{\omega^\omega}]$ are contained in finite fields.
-But there are no finite fields in $On_0$ (or in any field of characteristic zero, for that matter).
-I would imagine that finding the first transcendental in $On_0$ would be as difficult as finding the second transcendental in any $On_p$.
-So we won't analyze $On_0$ any further.
+With the smallest field $\phi_0$ thus constructed, we then use the same construction as for $\textbf{On}_p$ to construct all of $\textbf{On}_0$.
+Unfortunately, further analysis of $\textbf{On}_0$ would seem to be very difficult.
+We were able to obtain a nearly complete analysis of $\textbf{On}_p$ below the first transcendental, mostly because all elements below $[\omega^{\omega^\omega}]$ are contained in finite fields.
+But there are no finite fields of characteristic zero.
+I would imagine that finding the first transcendental in $\textbf{On}_0$ would be as difficult as finding the second transcendental in any $\textbf{On}_p$.
+So we won't analyze $\textbf{On}_0$ any further.